Perkele95/Mariposa_v2/README.md

 * **mpFreeMemoryRegion** releases a given region back to the memory pool and allows another part of the program to fetch it with mpGetMemoryRegion.

-## Voxel Mesh Creation
+## Meshing the voxels
-Mariposa constructs individual meshes out of chunk data.
-Chunk data consists of voxel info for N^3 voxels, where N is the width/height/depth of the chunk.
+Mariposa constructs sets of voxels in N^3 sized arrays inside a subregion.
+Each subregion is present in an array inside a region.
+Meshes contain vertex and index data for all voxels inside a single subregion.
 A single draw call is issued per mesh.
-The engine always detects changes in chunk data to recreate the given chunks.
-New draw calls are only issued for chunks that have been updated.

-At the moment Mariposa generates meshes dynamically by iterating through chunk data.
+Changes in subregions causes the mesh to be recreated, then the vulkan buffers are remapped.
 Only visible triangle faces are generated and rendered.
 In the future I plan on using a permutation table with all 64 unique variations of a voxel.